PonyFest/website/content/pages/shirt.md

 ## Q&A

+**Q: Are there only 50 shirts available?**

+A: No, there are an infinite number of shirts to be had!
+50 is just an initial goal, and one we would very much like to beat!

 **Q: Do these shirts ship internationally?**

 A: Yes!
 Printing, processing and shipping is directly handled by CustomInk, and they offer worldwide shipping!